 I’ll try to tie this all together.
-Its all related to a book project that might happen one day.
+It’s all related to a book project that might happen one day.
 There is a common thread, I just have to keep track of it...

 I got myself a few books for Xmas, since it’s not exactly easy for others to pick ones I’ll be excited about.
 Without it being the primary intent or focus, they all ended up having something to do with the block books popular during the early and mid-15th century, and the protracted debates over exactly who invented movable type, when, and where.